You want to take care of your lawn, and take care of your pets.

 Pure white vinegar is a great organic weed killer.

-It’s best to spray vinegar in the morning on a sunny day because the rays of the sun amplify the effectiveness.
+It’s best to apply your spray bottle of vinegar in the morning on a sunny day because the rays of the sun amplify the effectiveness.

-Take extra care about over-spraying vinegar your lawn and garden.
+Take extra care with over-spraying vinegar on your lawn and garden.
 Vinegar in high amounts will also kill your garden plants if you aren’t careful.

 A little bit of salt will kill weeds.